MIDAS-RnD/midasapi-python/docs/index.md

 #### MAPI_BASEURL.autoURL

-When using python library in a web environment, `.com` (moa-engineers.midasit.com) server may be different for the MIDAS CIVIL NX and the system on which python is running.
+When using python library in a web environment, **.com** `moa-engineers.midasit.com` server may be different for the MIDAS CIVIL NX and the system on which python is running.
-In such scenario, python may fail to connect with (https://moa-engineers.midasit.com:443/civil) Base URL.
+In such scenario, python may fail to connect with `https://moa-engineers.midasit.com:443/civil` Base URL.

+The `.com` URL automatically connects to the nearest API server based on the system’s network location.

 There are total 5 MIDAS API servers located across the globe :